Coconut Sunrise Cocktail is a gorgeous layered cocktail that contains cream of coconut, Malibu coconut rum, orange juice, and grenadine.

 - Prepare Glass.
 Squeeze the cream of coconut into the bottom of a highball glass, hurricane glass, or any 16-ounce glass, to make the white layer of the cocktail.
 Gently fill the glass with crushed ice or ice cubes.
 Do not mix or stir the cream of coconut with the ice.2 Ounces Cream of Coconut, Crushed Ice

 - Pour.
 Pour the grenadine syrup in a slow steady stream.
 The grenadine syrup will fall to the bottom of the glass and rest on top of the cream of coconut to make the red layer of the cocktail.
-Do not stir!1 Β½ Ounces Grenadine Syrup
+Do not stir!1 ½ Ounces Grenadine Syrup

-- Serve and Enjoy!
-Garnish the drink with a slice of an orange or with a marashino cherry and add a straw.Fresh Sliced Orange and/or Maraschino Cherries
+- Garnish, Serve, & Enjoy!
+If desired, garnish the drink with a slice of orange or a maraschino cherry and add a straw.
+Serve and Enjoy!Fresh Sliced Orange and/or Maraschino Cherries

 Video